speedscale/docs/docs/replay/viewing-reports-1/errors.md

 And finally there is a list of every single assertion that was performed automatically.
 You can click on any one of these to see the actual and expected results.

 ![Assertion with Side by Side Diff](./screen-shot-2021-08-13-at-11.53.15-am.png)

+If your application has an unexpectedly low success rate, or displays other unusual behavior, reach out on the Speedscale Slack [community](http://slack.speedscale.com) or via [email](mailto:support@speedscale.com).
+We will be happy to walk through your specific use case.
+The Speedscale team is working on a configuration UI but for now we're happier to do the work for you than to have you stumble through this complex topic.
+If you're feeling adventurous, you can jump over to [transforms](../../configuration/transform-traffic/README.md) to learn more.